 Nursing, Midwifery, allied health profession courses

-The NHS BSA are working on the detail and the process of the funding for 2018 entry; please keep checking the following websites for further information (and for clarification regarding students who are subject to transitional arrangements):
+The NHS BSA are working on the detail and the process of the funding for 2020 entry; please keep checking the following NHS BSA website for further information.

 Medicine and Dentistry